 Envisioning the Project Organization Structure

 Contractors and suppliers will need to be managed from the start of facility design through production facility startup.
 An important first step in this is deciding how the project team will be organized and extended to ensure successful project delivery, including assessing the company’s internal resources and experience to successfully deliver this unique project.
-Below are some of the options a project owner has for delivery of capital improvement initiatives.
+Below are some of the options a project owner has for the delivery of capital improvement initiatives.

 Managing the Project Internally

 Managing the capital project internally may be an option.
-Internal resources need to include project management, design, validation, construction management and general contracting personnel with proven experience and the bandwidth realistically required to deliver the capital project plan.
+Internal resources need to include project management, design, validation, construction management, and general contracting personnel with proven experience and the bandwidth realistically required to deliver the capital project plan.

 Depending on the size of the capital improvement initiative being considered, temporary changes may need to be made in the company’s internal organization to ensure project success, including setting up or improving an existing Project Management Office (PMO).
 A well-organized PMO can focus on successful project delivery by deploying proven processes like project scope charters, progress monitoring tools, cost management, communication plans, and resource tracking.